 - Communications strategy in place for project participants and the general public

 How to Apply

 The application is submitted on the Online Application Service during the October application period.
-The Grant page of the application form includes a Special Grants menu, from which the Dig It!
-Archaeology Inititative can be selected.
+This special target grant can be selected in the Grant Type menu on the Application page of the application form.

 The project plan must detail the number of participating children or youth aimed for and clearly describe how the in-advance orientation, the archaeological research period, and the subsequent reflection based on the experiences of the participants will be carried out and how much time will be used for each phase.